 Rule #4: We love a built-in look, but everything we build should be easily taken apart when we move.

 Ready for the story to begin?
-This post will be a fun tour of our pallet outdoor room, for detailed DIY tutorials on each component, go to the list at the end.
+This post will be a fun tour of our pallet patio / outdoor room with lots of patio ideas and bohemian decor DIYs.
+For detailed DIY tutorials on each component, go to the list at the end.

 We want this outdoor space to evoke the beauty of the ocean near us, and some of our favorite places like Kauai .